artdarek/filenamer/README.md

-Package go-filename
+Package filenamer
 ===================

-Package go-filename provides a set of methods for filename manipulation.
+Package "Filenamer" provides a set of methods for filename manipulation.
 It's a very simple API for adding custom prefixes and suffixes to your base filename such as timestamps, random strings etc. Very useful when working with file